glowseeker/HotCorners/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit
+If you have any ideas, suggestions, or bug reports, please open an issue or submit.

 ## Licensing